 This reminded me of an oddity I happened upon a few years ago when I was stalking the streets of the City of London.
 I was examining the interior of St. Mary at Hill when I spotted a window memorial to a gentleman named Sir Christopher Wren.
 I screwed my face up in bemusement: it’s no secret that Wren intended his memorial to be the building which lies at the heart of the City: the magnificent St. Paul’s Cathedral.

 Wren is one of the greatest men this Country has ever produced.
-A founding member of the Royal Society, keen astronomer and amateur architect, it was the latter that led to King Charles II appointing him and his colleague Robert Hooke to rebuild the City after the devastating fire that destroyed most of it in 1666.
+A founding member of the Royal Society, keen astronomer and amateur architect, it was the latter that led to King Charles II appointing him and his colleague Robert Hooke (who has, until recently, been in Wren’s shadows in relation to his actual contributions to London and science) to rebuild the City after the devastating fire that destroyed most of it in 1666.

-Charles II had a knack for sourcing people to complete tasks which played to their strengths and as the City still smoked from a fire that could be seen from Oxford, he made the controversial move of appointing two Professors of Astronomy and Geometry respectively to rebuild one of the most significant Cities on the planet.
+Charles II had a knack for placing the right people with a task they could do well and as the City still smouldered from a fire that could be seen from as far away as Oxford, he made the controversial move of appointing two Professors of Astronomy and Geometry respectively to rebuild one of the most significant Cities on the planet.
 Could you imagine the uproar that would happen if such an appointment was made today?

 Wren’s plans for rebuilding the City would have drawn comparisons to Paris – boulevards, a grid-like street pattern – were admired but rejected by Charles, who wanted to get London on its feet as soon as possible.
-What he lost with this commission he gained in the rebuilding of the Churches and of course, perhaps his greatest legacy, St. Paul’s, which he spent a great deal of his life working on.
-This was while he was designing other buildings, the City’s churches, working as the Surveyor on Westminster Abbey, giving lectures and working as an MP.
+What he lost with this commission he gained in the rebuilding of the churches and of course, perhaps his greatest legacy, St. Paul’s, which he spent a great deal of his life working on.
+This was while he was designing other buildings,working as the Surveyor on Westminster Abbey, giving lectures and working as an (albeit, fairly rubbish) MP.